-(1) Table 3 shows the calculation of the available allocation for existing sources.
+(1) Table 7C shows the major categories that will be used to allocate allowances under the milestone.
+The methodology to calculate the available allocation for existing sources is described below.
 The milestone for the four-state region is the starting point.

-NOTE: If the milestone for a particular year is adjusted due to the smelter-specific set-aside provisions in paragraph A1.2 of this Plan, the milestone adjustment calculated in paragraph A1.2 of this Plan will be allocated to that smelter, and will be in addition to the allocations determined from the base milestone as outlined in this subsection.
-References to the non-utility allocation throughout the remainder of this plan will not include the potential allocation due to the smelter-specific set-aside.
+NOTE: If the milestone for a particular year is adjusted due to the smelter-specific set-aside provisions in Paragraph A1.2 of this Plan, then the milestone adjustment calculated in Paragraph A1.2 of this Plan will be allocated to that smelter, and will be in addition to the allocations determined from the base milestone as outlined in this subsection.
+References to the non-utility allocation throughout the remainder of this plan will not include the potential allocation due to the smelter-specific setaside.